seilanhiep/data/kh/source_data/united_nations_population_fund/urban_density/urban_density_metadata.md

 Description

 This vector dataset provides the urban density in Cambodia, as provided by United Nations Population Fund (UNFPA).
-Five different density classifications are given:

-2000-15700
-1000-2000
-500-1000
-250-500
-9-250

 Format